Home » Zoo » Dallas Zoo tickets

 Occasionally, Winspear, the zoo’s ambassador cheetah, and Amani, his Labrador retriever best friend, also land up for the show.

-This presentation happens at the Animals in Action space on Picnic Ridge and usually lasts 10 to 15 minutes.
+This presentation happens at the Animals in Action space on Picnic Ridge and lasts 10 to 15 minutes.

 Wild Encounters